awsdocs/aws-lambda-developer-guide/doc_source/configuration-concurrency.md

 + ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/lambda/latest/dg/images/features-scaling-provisioned.provisioned.png) Provisioned concurrency
 + ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/lambda/latest/dg/images/features-scaling-provisioned.standard.png) Standard concurrency

+To optimize latency, you can customize the initialization behavior for functions that use provisioned concurrency \.
+You can run initialization code for provisioned concurrency instances without impacting latency, because the initialization code runs at allocation time\.
+However, the initialization code for an on\-demand instance directly impacts the latency of the first invocation\.
+For an on\-demand instance, you may choose to defer initialization for a specific capability until the function needs that capability\.

+To determine the type of initialization, check the value of AWS\_LAMBDA\_INITIALIZATION\_TYPE\.
+Lambda sets this environment variable to `provisioned-concurrency` or `on-demand`\.
+The value of AWS\_LAMBDA\_INITIALIZATION\_TYPE is immutable and does not change over the lifetime of the execution environment\.

+If you use the \.NET 3\.1 runtime, you can configure the AWS\_LAMBDA\_DOTNET\_PREJIT environment variable to improve the latency for functions that use provisioned concurrency\.
+The \.NET runtime lazily compiles and initializes each library that your code calls for the first time\.
+As a result, the first invocation of a Lambda function can take longer than subsequent invocations\.
+When you set AWS\_LAMBDA\_DOTNET\_PREJIT to `ProvisionedConcurrency`, Lambda performs ahead\-of\-time JIT compilation for common system dependencies\.
+Lambda performs this initialization optimization for provisioned concurrency instances only, which results in faster performance for the first invocation\.
+If you set the environment variable to `Always`, Lambda performs ahead\-of\-time JIT compilation for every initialization\.
+If you set the environment variable to `Never`, ahead\-of\-time JIT compilation is disabled\.
+The default value for AWS\_LAMBDA\_DOTNET\_PREJIT is `ProvisionedConcurrency`\.

-Your function's [initialization code](gettingstarted-features.md#gettingstarted-features-programmingmodel) runs during allocation and every few hours, as running instances of your function are recycled\.
+For provisioned concurrency instances, your function's [initialization code](gettingstarted-features.md#gettingstarted-features-programmingmodel) runs during allocation and every few hours, as running instances of your function are recycled\.
 You can see the initialization time in logs and [traces](services-xray.md) after an instance processes a request\.
 However, initialization is billed even if the instance never processes a request\.
 Provisioned concurrency runs continually and is billed separately from initialization and invocation costs\.
 For details, see [AWS Lambda pricing](https://aws.amazon.com/lambda/pricing/)\.

 Each version of a function can only have one provisioned concurrency configuration\.
 This can be directly on the version itself, or on an alias that points to the version\.
 Two aliases can't allocate provisioned concurrency for the same version\.
 Also, you can't allocate provisioned concurrency on an alias that points to the unpublished version \(`$LATEST`\)\.